Fenofibrate: Medical uses

+Fenofibrate continues to be one of the most effective medicine in reducing serum triglycerides levels in people living with metabolic dysfunction associated fatty liver disease (MASLD), previously known as non-alcoholic fatty liver disease (NAFLD), commonly seen in people with obesity and/or diabetes.
+In a meta-analysis involving data from 5 randomized controlled trials, fenofibrate was found to be safe to use in people with MASLD, as was superior to pioglitazone, omega-3 fatty acids and atorvastatin with regards to serum triglycerides reduction.

 Fenofibrate is mainly used for primary hypercholesterolemia or mixed dyslipidemia.
 Fenofibrate may slow the progression of diabetic retinopathy and the need for invasive treatment such as laser therapy in patients with type 2 diabetes with pre-existing retinopathy.
 It was initially indicated for diabetic retinopathy in patients with type 2 diabetes and diabetic retinopathy in Australia.
 The large scale, international FIELD and ACCORD-Eye trials found that fenofibrate therapy reduced required laser treatment for diabetic retinopathy by 1.5% over 5 years, as well as reducing progression by 3.7% over 4 years.
 Further studies looking at the role of fenofibrate in the progression of diabetic retinopathy as the primary outcome is warranted to understand its role in this condition.
 Although no statistically significant cardiovascular risk benefits were identified in these trials, benefits may accrue to add on therapy to patients with high triglyceride dyslipidaemia currently taking statin medications.

 Fenofibrate appears to reduce the risk of below ankle amputations in patients with Type 2 diabetes without microvascular disease.
 The FIELD study reported that fenofibrate at doses of 200 mg daily, reduced the risk for any amputation by 37% independent of glycaemic control, presence or absence of dyslipidaemia and its lipid-lowering mechanism of action.
 However, the cohort of participants who underwent amputations were more likely to have had previous cardiovascular disease (e.g. angina, myocardial infarction), longer duration of diabetes and had baseline neuropathy.

 Fenofibrate has an off-label use as an added therapy of high blood uric acid levels in people who have gout.

 It is used in addition to diet to reduce elevated low-density lipoprotein cholesterol (LDL), total cholesterol, triglycerides (TG), and apolipoprotein B (apo B), and to increase high-density lipoprotein cholesterol (HDL) in adults with primary hypercholesterolemia or mixed dyslipidemia.